kddubey/backprompt/README.md

 <summary>Research</summary>

 - [ ] What's the computational complexity of using past keys and values wrt # tokens?
+- [ ] Do few-shot prompts exhibit interesting independencies?
+If so, one could construct prompts using different examples on the fly.
 - [ ] What's it gonna take to create a DB?
 It'd be (a non-character-level) trie with a key-value interface